 - Deauthorize your computer.
 Some programs, such as iTunes and Microsoft Office 365, only allow you to install software on a limited number of computers or allow a limited number of computers to access your files.
 So be sure to deauthorize your old computer with your accounts - before uninstalled your programs.

 - Delete your browsing history.
 Most browsers save information about your browsing history and, depending on your settings, can even store your user names and passwords various sites.
 Obviously, you don’t want a stranger having access to this information.
-For Edge, you click on the triple dots in the upper right corner to open the browser menu, then on Settings > Privacy & security and then select "choose what to clear."
+For Edge, you click on the triple dots in the upper right corner to open the browser menu, then on Settings > Privacy, search and services > Clear browsing data.
 Make sure all of the check boxes are selected so everything gets removed.
 Repeat this for any other browsers on your computer—Firefox, Safari, Chrome.
 For Firefox and Chrome, you'll want to first sign out of your browser if you're signed in.

 - Uninstall your programs.
 Some programs, such as Microsoft Office, may contain personal information such as your name and address or other details.
 So be sure to uninstall any programs before disposing of your computer.